roushrsh/emeraldTool/README.md

 Gem3 + ML with UI

-All that's needed is the .tgz file.
+All that's needed is the .tgz or .zip file.
 Extract, and follow the setup instructions inside!